Find Grad Schools

 Doctor’s Degrees in Romance Languages

 A doctor's degree in romance languages is offered at 77 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 32% were from an underrepresented racial-ethnic group.
-Also, 30.9% of romance languages graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 25% were students from underrepresented racial-ethnic groups.
+Also, 40.0% of romance languages graduates were international students.

 Education Levels of Romance Languages Majors

-In 2020-2021, 301 doctor's degrees were awarded to romance languages majors.
+During the most recent year for which data is available, 345 people earned their doctor's degree in romance languages.
 This makes it the 68th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in romance languages at each degree level.